Best resume website builder – top solutions for your online CV

 Are resume templates a good idea?

 Resume templates are good, but they do not make you stand out – that’s why we suggest you to try and build your own resume website.
 Having a personal site that highlights all your achievements is better than having using a template hundreds of candidates have used as well.

 What is the best free resume builder website?

-The best free resume builder website is Wix.
+The best free online resume builder website is Wix.
 Wix offers a free plan that gives you a lot of customization options and the editor is so intuitive that even complete beginners won't have any hardships when building their website.
 Not to mention, you can always scale up to a paid plan if you feel the need to do so.